Odelysida/.AI3/README.md

-# TribeChain - AI-Powered Blockchain with Tensor Mining
+# WIP TribeChain - AI-Powered Blockchain with Tensor Mining

 TribeChain is an innovative blockchain platform developed by BitTribe that combines traditional blockchain technology with AI-powered tensor operations.
 It features a unique mining algorithm optimized for small CPUs like ESP32S and ESP8266, making it accessible for IoT devices and edge computing.